-The focus of the first workshop for 2020 will be on expanding your ability to role reverse with a wide range of people.
+The first workshop for 2021 will be focused on the Essentials of Psychodrama.
 We will be building a cohesive working group together, through the use of Sociometry, Sociodrama, Psychodrama and Role Training.

 You can expect to stretch yourselves and to identify and get involved with the perceptions, and values, of people who challenge you, especially in your professional capacity.